-For 2021, the LDCC approved a Team Performance score of 101% based on the overall financial performance.
-Actual AIP awards for the NEO's ranged from 98% to 103% of target and are described in detail in the "Our Executive Compensation Program" section in the "Annual Incentive Plan" subsection.
+For 2022, the LDCC approved a Team Performance score of 122% based on the overall performance against the financial metrics.
+Actual AIP awards for the NEO's ranged from 122% to 127% of target and are described in detail in the "Our Executive Compensation Program" section under the "Annual Incentive Plan" subsection.

-Long-Term Incentive Compensation: Our Long-Term Incentive Plan ("LTIP") awards are designed to align executive pay with long-term value creation for our shareholders.
-The 2021 annual LTIP awards for NEOs included 25% Performance Share Units ("PSUs") earned based on a 3-year ROIC metric, 25% PSUs earned based on a 3-year TSR metric relative to the S&P 500 (excluding financial services companies), 25% time-based Stock Options, and 25% time-based Restricted Stock Units ("RSUs").
+Long-Term Incentive Compensation: Our Long-Term Incentive Plan ("LTIP") awards are designed to align executive pay with longterm value creation for our shareholders.
+The 2022 annual LTIP awards for NEOs included 25% Performance Share Units ("PSUs") earned based on a 3-year TSR metric relative to the S&P 500 (excluding financial services companies), 12.5% PSUs earned based on a 3-year Return on Invested Capital ("ROIC") metric, 12.5% PSUs earned based on a pre-set third year Revenue metric, 25% time-based Stock Options, and 25% time-based Restricted Stock Units ("RSUs").
+We introduced Revenue as a metric to align with our efforts to build long-term value for shareholders by focusing on growth.
+The introduction of Revenue PSUs is balanced by reducing the weight on ROIC PSUs.

-The 2021 LTIP awards for NEOs, as disclosed in the Summary Compensation Table, were set to generally align with market
+The value of 2022 LTIP awards for NEOs, as disclosed in the Summary Compensation Table, was set to generally align with market median and to reflect performance and long-term potential.